lalamove/karang/README.md

 yarn add @lalamove/karang
 ```

+You may check on our [Github Releases](https://github.com/lalamove/karang/releases) page for the version releases.

 ## 🔮 Usage

 #### Initialize the library at the top level

 You must first initialize the library in order to set configuration globals.

 First, please embed the required fonts into your application, for example, you can copy the following code into the